Basic Single-Variable Algebra - Algebra 2

 The answer is:

-Break up the sentence into parts.
-Let the number be .
+Break up the statement into parts.

-Four less than a number:
+Seven less than twice a number:

 Combine the parts to form the inequality.